ashwinibn3/ashwinibn3/README.md

 ---

-⭐ *“Turning data into impact — one pipeline and one dashboard at a time.”*
+⭐ *“Where SQL meets storytelling and Python meets purpose”*